-Biofertilizers and pesticides
+Biofertilizers and biocontrol agents

-Pesticides and biological control
+Pest and biological control

 Due to the adverse effects of some chemical pesticides on both human health and the environment, industry and researchers are looking at biological control microbes as alternatives to traditional pesticides for the management of pests.
 Biological control of plant pests and pathogens is proving very useful for low cost, eco-friendly and sustainable approaches for defending plants and crops from disease and infection.
 Biocontrol microbes are increasingly accepted as important means for control of plant diseases in sustainable agriculture.
 A number of products are available, but further research is needed to fully understand how to use biocontrol microbes in large-scale farming.
 The aim of research into biocontrol strategies and products is to reduce the dependence on chemical products, for the joined benefit of human health and the environment.

 Crops are vulnerable to environmental challenges such as changing climate with the risk of drought or fluting, and infection with pathogens including types of fungi, nematodes, bacteria and viruses.
 To combat these risks, plants have evolved a broad range of tactics to defend themselves.
 Plant defense mechanisms include a long list of both physical and chemical barriers, but also a microbial environment on the leaves and roots is of key importance for their defense.